ifm/developerportal/v1.4.32/_sources/ODS/OverhangingLoads/overhanging_loads.md.txt

 For each load, consider the following parameters:
 - The feature has to be activated: `{"active": true}`.
 - The `minLoadHeight` parameter defines the lowest Z value of the region.
 This parameter should not be confused with the `minObjectHeight` (see [here](../Configuration/configuration.md#minimum-object-height)) that defines a minimum object height for the floor segmentation.
-Setting `minLoadHeight` to zero will result in some ground pixels being excluded, which in turn might results in detecting no usable floor for the visual odometry if the load is too large.
+Setting `minLoadHeight` to zero will result in some ground pixels being excluded, which in turn might result in detecting no usable floor for the visual odometry if the load is too large.
 In the example above, the bottom of the overhanging load is configured at 40 cm.
 - The `maxLoadHeight` defines the maximum Z value of the region.
 In the example above, the top of the overhanging load is configured at 1 m.
 - The `region` defines the (x, y) coordinates of the 3 to 6 corners of the convex hull that defines the overhanging load.